mahaarbo/step_to_meshes/README.md

-# step_to_meshes
+# STEP TO MESHES
-Scripts to convert the bodies in a step file to meshes for use in rviz, gazebo or otherwise.
+This script converts the shapes/parts in a STEP file to meshes for use in rViz, Gazebo, or similar.

+## USAGE
+Read the help: `python step_to_meshes.py -h`.

+Places all meshes in a `meshes` folder in the current working directory.

-## TODO:
+## File formats
-Make the functions more self contained, and that repeated objects are just given as multiple placements.
-Not discarded as they're done now.
+Can export `STL`, `AMF`, `DAE`, `OBJ`, basically the script can take whatever FreeCAD can open, and export whatever mesh meshlabserver can support.